Aleksander-Pietras/CIS1702-CW2-Dungeon-Crawler/CONTRIBUTING.md

 ```
 ````

-Everything else was written and formated by me.
+Everything else was writen and formated by me.

-*Document writen and created by Aleksander Pietras*
+*Document created and writen by Aleksander Pietras*

 *Date 28/10/2025*